 Shedding light on LEDs

 We are all familiar with the first attempt at replacing the traditional light bulb known as the Compact Fluorescent Lamp or CFL.
 Those twisted crazy looking bulbs use up to one third less energy than an incandescent bulb and can save more than five times their purchase price in electricity costs over the life of a single bulb.
-Invented in 1976 and initially expensive, the cost of these bulbs has dropped significantly since they became commercially available in the 1990’s.
-Unfortunately the quality of the light from CFL’s, their failure to mimic the warm full range spectrum of incandescents, the fact that they take time to warm up and are not dimmable, has left many consumers unimpressed.
-Add to this recycling problem due to mercury present in the product, inconsistency of performance over time - bulbs have been known to grow dimmer with added use - and you have a light solution that is transitional at best.
+Invented in 1976 and initially expensive, the costs of these bulbs has dropped significantly since they became commercially available in the 1990’s.
+Unfortunately the quality of the light from CFL’s, their failure to mimic the warm full range spectrum of incandescents, the fact that they take time to warm up and are not dimable, has left many consumers unimpressed.
+Add to this recycling problems due to mercury present in the product, inconsistency of performance over time - bulbs have been known to grow dimmer with added use - and you have a light solution that is transitional at best.

 Innovate and Illuminate